umbraco/UmbracoDocs/Umbraco-Cloud/Getting-Started/Migrate-Existing-Site/index.md

     * You can find them in `/umbraco/Data/Umbraco.sqlite.db`
 5. If you are using a local SQL server make sure to update the connection string in the `Appsettings.JSON` for the Umbraco Cloud project.

 That's it!
-Now that you've merged your existing site with the local clone of the Cloud project, you need to make sure the project runs and verify that
+Now that you've merged your existing site with the local clone of the Cloud project, make sure the project runs and verify that

 * You can log in using your Umbraco ID user
 * All the content is there